2021–2026 NCAA conference realignment: ASUN/Atlantic Sun Conference

 On May 18, the ASUN and WAC announced that they had renewed their 2021 football partnership for the 2022 season.
 That October, Kennesaw State announced its 2024 departure for Conference USA.
 This was followed in December 2022 by the two conferences announcing their football-only merger.
 On September 8, 2023, the ASUN announced that West Georgia would join both the ASUN and UAC in 2024.

 On August 28, the ASUN announced that it would begin sponsoring men's and women's swimming & diving effective immediately, taking most of its initial membership from the Coastal Collegiate Sports Association (CCSA), which had originally been founded as a partnership between the ASUN and several other conferences to provide a home for those conferences' swimming & diving programs.
 Four full ASUN members moved swimming & diving from the CCSA—Bellarmine and Queens for both men and women, and Florida Gulf Coast and North Florida for women only.
 Four other CCSA members became ASUN associates.
 Gardner–Webb moved both its men's and women's teams; Old Dominion moved its men's team, and Liberty (a former full ASUN member) and UNC Asheville, neither of which sponsors a men's team, moved their women's teams.
 The new ASUN men's league also took two members from The American, which dropped men's swimming & diving after the 2022–23 season—established American member SMU and incoming American member Florida Atlantic.
 SMU would only be an ASUN swimming & diving member for 2023–24 due to its move to the ACC, which sponsors that sport for both sexes.
 The CCSA, which had previously expanded its scope to include beach volleyball, was left sponsoring only that sport.
 Its four remaining beach volleyball teams initially announced that they would join the Mountain Pacific Sports Federation for 2025–26 and beyond, but two of these schools, Florida State and South Carolina, instead became Big 12 Conference associates in that sport.

+On April 2, 2026, the ASUN announced that West Florida would start a transition to D-I in July 2026 as a new member of that conference, and also join the UAC as a football-only member.
+It became the only scholarship FCS program in the post-2026 ASUN.

-As noted above, the ASUN and WAC will form an all-sports consortium in 2026, with the ASUN's scholarship FCS programs moving to an expanded United Athletic Conference (which replaces the WAC).
+As noted above, the ASUN and WAC implemented an all-sports alignment in 2026, with the WAC continuing operations under the United Athletic Conference name and adding ASUN scholarship FCS programs, apart from West Florida, as full members.